-1. You would like to be able to better operate a vessel that you own or want to buy.
+1. You would like to confidently operate a vessel that you own or want to buy.

 2. You would like to rent or charter sailboats.

 You’ve seen those beautiful pictures in the sailing magazines – families and friends cruising the Caribbean waters, full sails, clear skies, and endless horizons.
-In order to charter a boat in most cruising destinations, you will need an American Sailing Association (ASA) level 104 certification, or the equivalent.
-The prerequisites for the 104 certification are ASA 101 and 103 certifications.
-You can complete ASA 101 through either our “Course Modules” or “Keelboat Courses”.
-The differences between the two are described below.
-There are also multiple ways to get the ASA 103 and 104 certifications.
-These courses are highlighted in “Cruising Courses”.
+In order to charter a boat in most cruising destinations, you will need an American Sailing Association (ASA) 104 certification, or the equivalent.
+The prerequisites for the ASA 104 certification are ASA 101 and 103 certifications.
+There are multiple courses you can register for to achieve your ASA 101 certification.
+You can register for ASA 101 on our Basic Courses page.
+There are also multiple ways to get the ASA 103 certification.
+ASA 103 and ASA 104 courses are highlighted in “Cruising Courses“.
 Just remember to look for the ASA certification levels when exploring the course options.

 3. You are looking for a great experience on the water.

 We can absolutely make that happen, too.
 Check out our Recreation tab and see what we have to offer!
-From two-hour sails to weekend getaways, we will show you why people are so passionate about sailing.
+From two-hour TrySails to evening getaways, we will show you why people are so passionate about sailing.
 But be warned: once you experience sailing, you may be hooked!

-Our keelboat courses are taught on Rainbow 24s.
-These courses consist of two or more modules grouped together at a discounted price.
-In the two-day course, the Basic Sailor, you learn basic operational skills.
-In the three-day course, the Basic Sailor Certified, we are able to test you for your American Sailing Association Basic Keelboat certification.
-Tack on two more days, and you will gain boat handling confidence and sail trim proficiency.
+Our basic keelboat courses are taught on Rainbow 24s.
+In the three-day course, the Basic Sailor Certified, you will learn basic keelboat operating skills which we will test you on for your American Sailing Association Basic Keelboat certification (ASA 101).
+Tack on two more days with our Beyond Basic Sailor course, and you will gain boat-handling confidence and sail-trim proficiency.
+In the Complete Sailor course, you will spend the first three days working towards your ASA 101 certification.
+The last two days are spent focusing on advanced sail-trim, and boat-handling techniques to best prepare you for the next course.
 The skills learned in these classes are easily applicable to a wide variety of boats and styles of sailing.
-Additionally, you will find an accelerated version of modules A-C to get you certified in just one weekend!
+Additionally, you will find an accelerated version of ASA 101 to get you certified in just one weekend!
 Yes, we can teach you to sail and certify you in just one weekend (Friday night, Saturday, and Sunday).

-Cruising Courses are taught with our Beneteau 37 auxiliary cruisers.
-These courses are perfect for people who are preparing for vacation on a chartered boat, own their own cruising boat but want to learn how to use it better, or people who are considering getting into cruising.
+Cruising Courses are taught on one of our auxiliary cruisers.
+These courses are perfect for all types of people including those who are preparing for vacation on a chartered boat, own their own cruising boat but want to learn how to use it better, or people who are considering getting into cruising.
 Generally, the courses teach the skills you need to spend extended periods of time on a cruising boat.
-Although each course will focus in on different aspects, all sailing courses remain interdisciplinary.
+Although each course will focus on different aspects, all sailing courses remain interdisciplinary.